 Over.ai has also stated that it is proud to “join Vonage in its mission to lead the revolution from Voice over IP to Voice over AI.”
 But what exactly is Voice over AI?
 Of course interactions would still occur over the Internet, but AI over IP (AIoIP?) just doesn’t have a good ring to it.
 The idea is that more and more of our communications with businesses will involve interactions with AI reps.
 Ideally, those AI reps will also be able to understand and help us better than ever before, perhaps anticipating what we need and want before we even articulate it.

 Before you start picturing a call center filled with robots that will inevitably turn on the human race, know that the technology still has a long way to go.
 In fact, the ability of human reps to work with AI reps easily and intuitively through the Over.ai platform is one of its strongest qualities.

 As has been stated in many of our other articles addressing AI, the progression of AI technology is not heading towards replacement, but rather collaboration with humans.
 The best and most advanced platforms allow businesses to utilize the strengths of both human and artificial intelligence to provide customers with the best experience possible.

-Only time will tell how this acquisition will pan out for Vonage users and for business communication in general, but it is exciting to see one of the strongest business communication leaders partner with a cutting edge AI developer.
+Only time will tell how this acquisition will pan out for users of Vonage, Vonage Business Cloud and for business communication in general, but it is exciting to see one of the strongest business communication leaders partner with a cutting edge AI developer.